zoetrope/RosSharp/Doc/source/index-en.rst

 Interoperability
 ***************************************************

-RosSharp has interoperability with other implementations of ROS, rospy, rosjava and roruby.
+RosSharp has interoperability with other implementations of ROS, rospy and rosjava.

 But, roscpp has problems for interoperability.
 If you want interoperability with roscpp, you should fix the roscpp following steps.